TinOwl/tinowl_art/README.md

 # tinowl_art

-A place for the sort of kind of art stuff i kind of sort of do.
+Hello, I' TinOwl.
+This is a place for the sort of kind of art stuff i kind of sort of do.